School of Politics and International Relations

 Biography

-Caitlin Milazzo is a Professor of Politics and Head of the School of Politics and International Relations.
-She joined the University of Nottingham in 2013, having previously worked at the University of Exeter.
-Caitlin received her PhD in Political Science from the University of California, Davis, and she was awarded Fellow of the Higher Education Academy in 2017.
+Caitlin Milazzo is Professor of Politics in the School of School of Politics and International Relations.
+She joined the University of Nottingham in 2013, having received her PhD in Political Science from the University of California, Davis.

-Caitlin's research has been published in international journals including the Journal of Politics, Political Behavior, Electoral Studies, and Comparative Political Studies.
+Caitlin's research has been funded by Economic and Social Research Council and the Biotechnology and Biological Sciences Research Council.
+Her outputs appear in internationally recognised journals, including the Journal of Politics, Political Behavior, Electoral Studies, and Comparative Political Studies.
 Her co-authored book UKIP: Inside the Campaign to Redraw the Map of British Politics (Oxford University Press) explored UKIP's quest to change British politics using extensive data and unprecedented access to the party's key players.
 Caitlin's research has also featured on the BBC and CNN International, as well as in news outlets including The Financial Times, The Telegraph, The Guardian, The Sun, The Spectator, and The Newstatesman.

 Caitlin provides regular contributions to international media, including the BBC, ITV, and the Economist, as well as election night coverage for BBC World Service.
-She also serves as convenor of the Elections, Public Opinion and Parties specialist group of the Political Studies Association, and serves on the editorial board of the journal Electoral Studies.
+She currently serves on the editorial board of the journal Electoral Studies, as well as serving on the academic advisory board for Cententary Action and Campaign Lab.
+Betwee 2017 and 2023, she served as co-convenor of the Elections, Public Opinion and Parties specialist group of the Political Studies Association.

 Expertise Summary